Aliasmk/aliasmk.github.io/_posts/2022-07-31-unit-testing-with-stm32cubeide.md

 ### Integrating the Test Configuration From the Donor Project

 Create or import an STM32 Project you would like to write unit tests for.
 In the filesystem root (in Explorer, not STM32CubeIDE), create two folders - one called Common and another called Testing.
-The Common folder is where your unit testable (i.e. modular, loose-coupled, and cross platform) code will live, and the Testing folder is where the GoogleTest code and your unit tests will live.
-In STM32CubeIDE refresh the project so that the new folders appear - if they still don't appear after a refresh, you may have to drag them from explorer into the project hierarchy and link them manually.
+The Common folder is for unit testable (i.e. modular, loose-coupled, and cross platform) code and the Testing folder for the unit tests, doubles and mock objects.
+In STM32CubeIDE refresh the project so that the new folders appear - if they still don't appear after a refresh, you may have to drag them from explorer into the project hierarchy and link them manually (this is the case with most TouchGFX application template projects).

-We'll now install GoogleTest from [its GitHub repository](https://github.com/google/googletest){:target="_blank"}.
-There are a few ways we can do this:

-- Download the zip file and extract it into the Testing folder (rename the googletest-main folder to googletest for consistency in the rest of the article)
-- If you have git, clone the repository by running `cd <your project dir>/Testing` in a terminal and then `git clone https://github.com/google/googletest.git`.
-- Create a git submodule by running `cd <your project dir>/Testing` in a terminal and then `git submodule add https://github.com/google/googletest.git`.
-This is useful when your project is already tracked with Git because you can keep GoogleTest updated easily without large changes in your project repository.

-Back in STM32CubeIDE, double check that the STM32 project and the TestTemplate project **are both in the same workspace**.
-Then right click the STM32 project in the Project Explorer and then click Build Configurations → Manage... → New.
+Double check that the STM32 project and the TestTemplate project **are both in the same workspace**.
+Right click the STM32 project in the Project Explorer and then click Build Configurations → Manage... → New.

 Create a new configuration with the name UnitTest, and in the "Copy settings from" section, select "Import from projects" then select the **debug** configuration of the TestTemplate project (this way  the unit tests will have maximum debugging and no optimizations by default).